 HyFlex instructors repeatedly emphasize the importance of pre-class announcements, instructions to students for testing equipment or features, and explicit written directives during class activities to minimize the chance that class time is wasted managing confusion about how to engage (Bower et. al., 2014).

-- Post all materials that students will need for a synchronous class session ahead of time in CourseWorks; emailing or sharing Google Doc links in the moment can lead to remote synchronous students scrambling to find or access files, and thus falling behind their in-person peers.
-Similarly, a mechanism for all students to turn in work they develop in class should be set up in CourseWorks ahead of time.
+- Post all materials (including class agenda, links to collaborative documents, instructions, engagement and assessment opportunities) that students will need for a synchronous class session ahead of time in CourseWorks, and set-up mechanisms for all students to turn in work they develop in class ahead of time.

 - Post recordings of class sessions and plan for engagement with the materials.
-This benefits all students in a hyflex course, not just those participating asynchronously.
-Access, and a sense of participating in the class, goes beyond downloading or posting artifacts in CourseWorks; ‘hooks’ or ways to engage in the material after class session are important to create for asynchronous students.
-These hooks can entail live discussion threads, prompts for annotating or further developing slides or other materials presented in class, peer editing exercises, or interactive reflection or journaling prompts.
+This may include CourseWorks discussion threads, prompts for annotating or further developing slides or other materials presented in class, peer editing exercises, or interactive reflection or journaling prompts.

 Promote student interaction

-Create community through activities that engage all students.
-Connecting in-person and remote students to each other in a HyFlex class involves strategy and creativity,
+Create community through activities that engage all students and connect in-person and remote students with each other.

-- At the start of a course, build in activities that create a sense of belonging and motivation among all students, whether or not they are in the same room or on the same screen.
+- Build in activities that create a sense of belonging and motivation among all students, whether or not they are in the same room or on the same screen.